 Shrimp pesto pasta is one of my favorite simple weeknight dinners!
-Juicy, tender shrimp, fresh pesto, and perfectly cooked pasta all come together for a meal with plenty of flavor in not a lot of time.
-And I have a few tips for you on making this the best pesto pasta ever!
+Juicy, tender shrimp, fresh herb sauce, and perfectly cooked noodles all come together for a meal with plenty of flavor in not a lot of time.
+And I have a few tips for you on making this the best version ever!

-Ready to dive into a new pasta recipe?
+Ready to dive into a new simple dinner recipe?

-After I made green olive pesto a few weeks ago, I knew I needed to post a pasta recipe to go with it.
-And, since I LOVE shrimp pesto pasta with classic pesto, I thought the combination of the shrimp with my pesto would be amazing.
+After I made green olive pesto a few weeks ago, I knew I needed to post a recipe to go with it.
+And, since I LOVE classic basil shrimp pesto pasta, I thought the combination with my sauce would be amazing.
 Spoiler warning…it was! 🙂

 However, even though this recipe is great and simple to make, I do have a few tips and tricks to help you make it even better.

-1. Start with the shrimp and toss it with some spices – smoked paprika, cayenne, salt, and olive oil.
-Let the shrimp marinate on the counter while you prep everything else.
+1. Marinate.
+Start with the shrimp and toss it with some spices – smoked paprika, cayenne, salt, and olive oil.
+Let it marinate on the counter while you prep everything else.

-2. If you are going with my green olive pesto (and you totally should!), pull out the food processor and get that together.
+2. Make Pesto.
+If you are going with my green olive version (and you totally should!), pull out the food processor and get that together.
 You’ll need green olives, parsley, basil, walnut, and olive oil along with garlic and lemon juice.
 I’ll leave that post to tell you all details!
-(If you are using store bought pesto, take it out now to warm up a little.)
+(If you are using store bought, take it out now to warm up a little.)

-4. Finish up by tossing the cooked pasta with the shrimp, pesto, and pasta water.
+4. Finish Up.
+Toss the cooked pasta with the shrimp, pesto, and water.
 Extra basil leaves, toasted walnuts, and chopped green olives are nice touches to give the dish more texture.

 Is pesto sauce healthy?

 It is healthy in moderation.